jessisena/cordova-sqlite-ext/README.md

+# Personal Cordova/PhoneGap sqlite storage adapter with extra-extra features

-A fork from:
+Fork from:
 https://github.com/litehelpers/cordova-sqlite-ext

-EXTRA FEATURE:

-Pre-populated DB from an specific path (diferent than "www")
+Original version from litehelpers includes: REGEXP (Android/iOS/macOS), BASE64, and pre-populated databases

+and with THIS VERSION, now is posible to use pre-populated DB's from a diferent path than "www".

 ### Adapted Pre-populated database(s)